Dismantle. Reimagine. Rebuild.

 A single mother raising a family in Egypt, my grandmother took apart the clothes she made for her children to rearrange the materials into new garments.
 Born out of necessity and nourished with careful handwork, she dismantled, reimagined, and crafted possibility, making much with little.
 What if we took the same approach to the structures that guide our relationships to human and more-than-human kin?

-Speculative Structures uses processes of undoing, reimagining, and reforming to manifest arrangements where each part holds and is held.
+Speculative Structures uses processes of undoing, reimagining, and reforming to reimagine the systems of connection that link humans and more-than-humans across space and time.
 To create these assemblages, I dismantle structures entangled within networks of exploitative capitalism, including shipping palettes and discarded clothing.
 This allows for material reconfigurations driven by principles of mutuality, care, and collectivity.
 Objects made of reclaimed clay reference rituals dedicated to transformation practiced by my Egyptian ancestors.
-These materials, fiber, clay, and wood, bear the residue of people and place, global trade and the touch of laborers worldwide.
+These materials – fiber, clay, and wood – have travelled alongside humans since our beginnings providing our first shelters.
+Clay has nourished life since before human existence.
+Woven fiber provides the first protection we receive when we enter this world and is the last protection we receive before we leave.
 In contrast to the extractive systems in which they have travelled, realigning these materials one relationship at a time conjures a gentler way of being with the living and non-living bodies around us.